bennettpeter/MythTV-LeanCapture/README.md

 ## Hardware required

 - Amazon Fire Stick or Fire Stick 4K.
 Note that this has only been tested with Fire Stick 4K.
 If a non-4K fire stick is used, it may take longer to tune and some timeouts in the code may need to be changed.
 - USB Capture device.
 There are many brands available from Amazon.
-Those that advertize 3840x2160 input and 1920x1080 output, costing $5 and up, have been verified to work.
+Those that advertise 3840x2160 input and 1920x1080 output, costing $5 and up, have been verified to work.
 These are USB 2 devices.
 Running `lsusb` with any of them mounted shows the device with `ID 534d:2109`.
 - USB 2 or USB 3 extension cable, 6 inches or more.
 Stacking the fire stick behind the capture device directly off the MythTV backend without an extension cable is unstable.
+Note that some capture devices have the usb connector on a wire attached to the device and these will not need a USB extension.
+One that I purchased came with a USB extension cable in the box.
 - Optional Ethernet adapter for fire stick (recommended).
 You can either use the official Amazon fire stick Ethernet adapter or a generic version, also available from Amazon.
+I use the AUVIPAL brand.
 - You can use additional sets of the above three items to support multiple recordings at the same time.
 - MythTV backend on a Linux device.
 This must have a CPU capable of real-time encoding the number of simultaneous channels you will be recording.